Boating Zone Review

 A full copy of the “reasons for decision for making a waterway rule” report can be downloaded here: Permanent waterway rule changes

 Why do Recreational Boating and Swimming Zones need to be reviewed?

 Boating and swimming zones are prepared under the Marine Safety Act 2010 with the primary aim of providing a safe environment for water users.
 They apply conditions of operation and prohibit incompatible uses for safety reasons.

 Parks Victoria, as the Local Port Manager of Port Phillip and Western Port, periodically reassess Boating Zones to ensure they reflect on-water and beach recreational pursuits in the local ports of Port Phillip and Western Port.

 What happens next?

 Parks Victoria is now working to implement the approved changes to Boating and Swimming Zones in Port Philip and Western Port.
-A project has now commenced to install new special mark piles and remove redundant piles to reflect the updated zones.
+Throughout June, Elstone Diving Services will install new special mark piles and remove redundant piles to reflect the updated zones.

 What were the recommended changes?

 For further information and to keep updated of the boating and swimming zones review, please contact the Parks Victoria Information Centre on 13 1963 or email email@example.com.